-In the previous lesson, we use textboxes to display
+In the previous lesson, we use textboxes or labels to display

 data by connecting them to a database via Microsoft ADO data Control 6.0.
 The